 A PHOTO WHERE YOU ARE WEARING THE SNAPCHAT 'FLOWER HEADBAND' FILTER1

-In the photo you are holding the straw from your vodka and coke while leaning your head back and bending your leg, this I can guarantee.
+In the photo you are holding the straw from your vodka and red bull while leaning your head back and bending your leg, this I can guarantee.

 PHOTO OF YOU WHERE THE LIGHTING IS EVER-SO-SLIGHTLY LESS THAT ORDINARY

 W-woah!
 These toilets have a sort of green-blue light situation going on!
 Is it the two thin lines I just did or is this actually Extremely Cool!
 Wait here a second while I take 25 identical selfies, each of them blurrier than the last, hands shaking worse than dad's did after all those years of drilling, before accident helplines took all his savings and he ended up sleeping in the Citroen.
 No, I don't fucking care if the Uber's already outside!
 He's just going to have to fucking wait, isn't he!